mabmdevx/mxus-zaplist-nodejs/README.md

 ### ZapList
-A checklist app written in NodeJS using MongoDB as the database
+ZapList - A checklist app written in NodeJS with MongoDB as the database

 #### Features
 - Signup new users to the app